 SURFACE TEMPERATURE.-The body temperature invariably falls during the inhalation of an anæsthetic, and this is probably more marked in the case of ether and its mixtures, on account of the flushing of the skin which it induces.
 Patients, however, whose hands and feet were cold before induction almost invariably regain the natural warmth of the extremities in the early stages of anæsthesia, if properly clothed with stockings and covered with blankets.
+A preliminary rash, which soon disappears, is sometimes seen upon the neck and chest under ether.

-After this, during an operation, the warmth of the patient's forehead is an excellent indication of the general vitality.
+After this, during an operation, the temperature of the patient's forehead is an excellent indication of the general vitality.
 Exhaustion and shock are always evidenced by coldness of the skin of the forehead, and by a breaking out of general perspiration, first seen in this situation.